Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Numerical Experiments

 The first column of each plot in Figure~\ref{numerics_combined} (e.g., see the yellow bar in panel (a)) shows our results for $d^{\rm{NG}}=0$, which corresponds to a purely geometric network.
-In this case, network formation is deterministic and we can analytically determine the network dynamics (in particular, the presence versus absence of WFP).
-(See Section~\ref{bifurcation} for details.)
-We can see in the first column of each plot that $\rho$, $W_2[d]$, and $P$ take only extreme values for $d^{\rm{NG}}=0$ and that the transition between extreme values occurs at the same threshold $T$ for all three quantities.
+In this case, network formation is deterministic and we can analytically determine the WTM dynamics (in particular, the presence versus absence of WFP).
+(See section~\ref{bifurcation} for details.)
+We see in the first column of each plot that $\rho$, $W_2[d]$, and $P$ take only extreme values for $d^{\rm{NG}}=0$ and that the transition between extreme values occurs at the same threshold $T$ for all three quantities.
 Below this threshold, the Pearson correlation coefficients are large and the Wasserstein distances and approximate embedding dimensions are small ($P = 4$, to be precise).
 Above this threshold, the Pearson correlation coefficients are small and $P$ is large (at the cap of $100$), and these values of $T$ yield `infinite activation times' of nodes in the plot for the Wasserstein distance.
-The observations that we describe in this paragraph are consistent with our analytical considerations, which demonstrate that spreading (by WFP) can occur only below this threshold.
+The observations described in this paragraph are consistent with our analytical considerations, which demonstrate that spreading (by WFP) can occur only below this threshold.

 There is a band along the transition between the region in which we expect WFP (see Figures~\ref{WFP_4}--\ref{WFP_12}) and the region in which we do not.
 This band is dark in the plots of the geometric and the topological structure, and it is bright in the plot of dimensionality.
 This implies that the point cloud is low-dimensional for the corresponding parameter combinations, but that it does not exhibit torus-like structure in terms of geometry or topology.
-Although this was not discussed in \cite{Taylor2015}, one can also observe such a band for a threshold contagion on their noisy ring lattices.
+Although this was not discussed in \cite{Taylor2015}, one can also observe such a band for WTM contagions on the noisy ring lattices in that study.

-Some irregularities and outliers in our figures are likely due to the probabilistic nature of non-geometric edges in our network construction.
-One example is that of the non-white spots within the white region in Figure~\ref{numerics_combined}(e).
-These correspond to parameter combinations for which our bifurcation analysis (see Section~\ref{bifurcation}) suggests that we should expect infinite activation times, but all nodes end up having finite activation times in all realizations.
+Some irregularities and outliers in our figures are likely due to the probabilistic nature of nongeometric edges in our network construction.
+One example is that of the nonwhite spots in the white region of Figure~\ref{numerics_combined}(e).
+These correspond to parameter combinations for which our bifurcation analysis (see section~\ref{bifurcation}) suggests that we should expect infinite activation times, but all nodes have finite activation times in practice in all realizations.